 Put the leftovers in shallow containers and refrigerate them within 2 hours.
 Store leftover baked ham in the refrigerator for 3 to 5 days or freeze it for 1 to 2 months.

 - A fully cooked ham will be labeled "cooked" or "ready to eat," and will indicate that it was packaged in a USDA-inspected plant.
 If it was not processed and packaged in a USDA inspected plant, heat the ham to 165 F.

 - If you have a ham labeled "cook before eating," it must be cooked to an internal temperature of at least 145 F, or 165 F if not processed and packaged in a USDA-inspected plant.
 A 6- to 8-pound "cook before eating" ham (bone-in) will take about 22 to 26 minutes per pound in a 325 F oven.

 - If you don't have a rack that will fit in your roasting pan, arrange celery and carrot sticks in the bottom of the pan and set the ham on the vegetables.

-- Save the meaty ham bone in a separate freezer bag—it can be used to add flavor to soups and beans, such as navy bean soup or classic lentil soup.
+- Save the meaty ham bone in a separate freezer bag—it can be used to add flavor to soups and bean dishes.